borispovod/crypti-dapps-docs/SqlDoc.md

 }]
 ```

-## Join, union, etc
+## Further Documentation

-This documentation enough for start, more documentation we have in our [module](https://github.com/crypti/json-sql/tree/master/docs).
+This tutorial only gives a brief overview of what can be accomplished using the SQL API.
+So for more detailed information, please read our [json-sql](https://github.com/crypti/json-sql/tree/master/docs) documentation.